Building Magnetic Hysteresis in Holography: Spontaneous Magnetization and Hysteresis Curve

+The potentials in Figure \ref{fig:MF} are obtained by interpolating three extremal values.
+Letting $f=\mathbb{V}/T_c^3$ and $m=\mathcal{M}/T_c^{3/2}$, we have 6 conditions which consist of free energy $f(m_i)$ and extremal condition $f'(m_i)=0$ corresponding to three hairy solutions for a given small $\mathcal{B}$ in Figure \ref{fig:hys01}.
+Here the index $i$ is running from 1 to 3 and $m_i$ denotes magnetization of three hairy black branes.
+From the data, one can find $f(m)$ as polynomials of $m$.
+In order to make W-type potential, we add $m^6$ term by hand.
+So these potentials $f(m)$ are good approximation up to $m^5$ order for small $m$.
+Our result describing magnetic hysteresis is reminiscent of the bistable model accompanied by the Barkhausen effect in condensed matter physics.
+See \cite{Bertotti1998} for a text book.

+While generating the hysteresis curve, we need to pay attention to one possibility of a transition from the local minimum to the global minimum.
+In order to investigate this possibility, we have to consider time evolution of the background\footnote{See \cite{Evans:2010xs} for an example of time dependent process in a non-equilbrium physics}.
+This is a challenging issue and beyond present discussion.
+In this work we restrict our study only for static configurations.
+In other words, extremely slow variation of magnetic field is assumed for generating hysteresis.

-Therefore, the resulting process of the magnetization hysteresis is drawn in Figure \ref{fig:hys02} (a).
+The resulting process of the magnetization hysteresis is drawn in Figure \ref{fig:hys02} (a).
 Figure \ref{fig:hys02} (b) shows hysteresis behavior of the charge density for (a).
 The charge carrier density is decreasing for both direction and suddenly increase when the magnetization changes.
-In this paper, we do not consider the time dependence of the falling process, so the magnetization is suddenly dropped at the transition point.
-In fact, this dynamics should be considered with time dependent background and it is actually governed by a non-equilbrium physics\footnote{An example using holography was discussed for the chiral phase transition in \cite{Evans:2010xs}.
-See Figure 2 in that paper.}.

 In Figure \ref{fig:hys02}, non-zero values of the magnetization cause the Hall effect and it gives nontrivial Hall conductivity($\sigma_{xy}$) or Hall resistance($\rho_{xy}$).
 We expect that there also be hysteresis behavior to the Hall resistance.
 On the other hand, the charge carrier density $\mathcal{Q}$ would be proportional to the longitudinal conductivity $\sigma_{xx}$.
 The results are qualitatively same to the transport on the surface state of the topological insulator.
 See Figure 3 and 4 in \cite{Bao2013}.
 In addition, Figure \ref{fig:hys03} shows temperature dependence of the hysteresis curve.
 As temperature decreases, the size of hysteresis curve increases.
 It is natural that the expectation value of the scalar is bigger at lower temperature and so is the magnetization.